SheppCrafd/AI_Paul/README.md

-dynamic function generation (createfunc, runfunc), text-to-speech responses with say(), fully modular architecture (clean, separated files), built by a 12-year-old roboticist (yeah, fr).
+dynamic function generation (createfunc, runfunc), text-to-speech responses with say(), fully modular architecture (clean, separated files), built by a 12-year-old roboticist (me)

-# Stack:
+# Stack (aka the stuff you have to download):
 Node.js,
 Mineflayer,
 Ollama, LLaMA3, and CodeLLaMA,